 The value of the rupiah is driven by the growth of Indonesia’s economy, which is the largest in southeast Asia.
 Indonesia’s commodity exports and policies that regulate its exports play a key role, as well as monetary policy on interest rates and inflation.
 The country exports commodities, such as palm oil, coal, copper and nickel.
 Indonesia accounts for around one third of the world’s edible oil supply.
 It is the world’s largest exporter of palm oil, ahead of neighbouring Malaysia.

-What is your sentiment on Copper?
+What is your sentiment on Nickel?

 Bullish